Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Introduction

+Many PUL applications share another intrinsic difficulty: class imbalance.
+Imbalanced settings arise when most samples in a dataset belong to the same class, and frequently the most interesting class happens to be the minority.
+In PUL, class imbalance refers specifically to a low class prior $\pi:=p(y=1)$ implying that the majority of the unlabeled samples are negatives.
+While this problem can be tackled in traditional (semi-)supervised learning by re-weighting the loss to increase the penalty of mis-classification of the minority class, a similar approach was introduced in PUL with some additional care in handling the unlabeled data points~\citep{imbnnpu}.
+However, the issue remains in general under-studied in the literature and recent developments such as Self-PU \citep{selfpu} are solely targeted at balanced scenarios.

+Motivated by this, we propose to tackle imbalancedness in PUL via pseudo-labeling \citep{Lee2013}, an iterative procedure that augments the labeled dataset with new samples from the unlabeled set, thus boosting the weak signal from the minority class.
+To prevent the emergence of harmful confirmation bias in this procedure, we propose to assign pseudo-labels based on likelihood-free uncertainty quantification via model ensembling \citep{deepens}.
+By using soft targets we avoid artificially inflating the confidence of pseudo-labels and preserve the calibration signal for the ensemble in later training iterations, thus eventually obtaining a predictor that is both calibrated and well-performing.
+Another advantage of pseudo-labeling is that it allows the model to harness the power of self-training without requiring modality-specific augmentations such as MixUp~\citep{mixup} that restrict most contemporary PUL methods~\citep{vpu,apu,punce,selfpu,distpu} to image data only.

-\textbf{Contributions:} Motivated by this, we propose a novel framework for PUL that leverages uncertainty quantification to identify reliable examples to pseudo-label (Fig.~\ref{fig:flowchart}).
-In particular, \begin{enumerate} \item We introduce \emph{PUUPL} (Positive Unlabeled, Uncertainty aware Pseudo-Labeling), a novel framework that successfully overcomes the issue of confirmation bias in PUL. \item We evaluate our methods on a wide range of benchmarks and PU datasets, achieving state-of-the-art results in self-training for PUL both with and without known positive class prior $\pi=p(y=1)$. \item Through extensive experiments we show that \emph{PUUPL} results in very well-calibrated predictions, is applicable to different data modalities such as images and text, can use any risk estimator for PUL and improve thereupon, and is robust to prior misspecification and class imbalance. \end{enumerate} These results show our framework to be highly reliable, extensible, and applicable in a wide range of real world scenarios.
+To summarize, our contributions are: \begin{enumerate} \item We introduce \emph{PUUPL} (Positive UnlabeledUncertainty aware Pseudo-Labeling), a novel framework that successfully overcomes the issue of imbalanced data distribution in PUL in a data-modality-agnostic framework while retaining competitive performance on balanced datasets. \item We evaluate our methods on a wide range of benchmarks and PU datasets, achieving state-of-the-art results in self-training for PUL both with and without knowing the positive class prior $\pi$.
+Our results show that PUUPL is applicable to different data modalities such as images and text, can use any risk estimator for PUL and improve thereupon, and is robust to prior misspecification and class imbalance. \item We apply PUUPL to a real-world healthcare dataset, confirming the advantage of PUUPL compared to other PUL methods as well as previous domain-specific state-of-the-art approaches. \end{enumerate} These results demonstrate that our framework is highly reliable, extensible, and applicable in a variety of real-world scenarios.